Thermodynamics of exponential Kolmogorov-Nagumo averages: Exponential Kolmogorov-Nagumo averages

-where $I(s)$ is a so-called rate function.
+with $I(s)$ corresponding to the so-called rate function.
 Cram\'{e}r's theorem states that the rate function can be obtained from the cumulant-generating function~\cite{touchette2009large}, which --- via Eq.~\eqref{eq:cum-gen} --- can be expressed in terms of $\gamma$-average using $\gamma=nk$ as follows:

 where the $nk$-average can be expressed as